code-shmode/code-shmode-javascript/react/next/intro.md

 # Introduction to Next.js

-The completed code for page can be found on [this branch](https://github.com/codes-shmode/).

 [Next.js](https://nextjs.org/) is a React framework that provides, amongst other things, pre-rendered pages, which will improve your site's SEO, and easy routing.

 Part 1 of the intro will cover routing basics and rendering an array of data fetched from an API.